Memory-Efficient Recursive Evaluation of 3-Center Gaussian Integrals: Analysis

 Several key ideas allowed us to evaluate the integrals efficiently within the OS framework: \begin{itemize} \item {\bf In-place evaluation}.
 CPU-only kernels implementing integral recurrences (such as in \code{Libint}) usually consists of sequences of function (subkernel) calls each of which evaluates a shell-set from two or more input shell-sets\footnote{\code{Libint} can generate code optimized at the level of individual integrals, rather than shell-sets, with the kernel expressed as a single function; this approach is used only for low-angular momentum integrals, but is essential for optimization of especially geometric derivatives of integrals}.
 Due to the complexity of the integral recurrences it is not in general possible to write the resulting integrals into the memory occupied by the inputs.
 Thus the output of such a subkernel must be written to a memory segment that is disjoint from those of the inputs.
 Modern GPUs's allow to reduce the peak memory consumption of such subkernels by leveraging their massive register file (256 KiB per SM on the NVIDIA V100 card compared to merely few dozen \{1,2\} KiBs per each \{AVX2,AVX512\} x86\_64 CPU core) that significantly exceeds the size of the shared memory.
 Due to the ability to {\em control programmatically} the data transfers between the registers and the shared memory it is possible to evaluate the complete output shell-set in registers and then overwrite the shared memory occupied by the recurrence inputs by the corresponding output at the end of the subkernel.
 Specifically, the input integrals can be fully read into the registers and the extra registers will be still available to compute one {\em or more} rounds of recursion.
 Then the results of the recursion can be committed to the shared memory in the order needed in the next stage.
 The only limitation of this technique is that each computation stage between the consecutive shared memory reads/writes can be mapped onto the register file at compile time. \item {\bf {\em Multiquantal} recurrences}.
 Integral recurrences are typically expressed in a form where single quantum is built up or transferred at a time.
 Multiple application of a given recurrence can be viewed as a multiquantal form of the recurrence in which multiple quanta are built up or transferred at a time.
-Their use has been shown to decrease the number of memory operations, that was postulated to be an important objective function for optimizing the Gaussian integrals kernels\cite{VRG:frisch:1993:CPL}, in the context of HRR.\cite{VRG:ryu:1991:CPL,VRG:johnson:1993:CPL,VRG:makowski:2007:IJQC} Here we show that not only memory operations are reduced by the use of multiquantal relations, but the (shared) memory footprint is reduced also.
+Their use has been shown to decrease the number of memory operations, that was postulated by Frisch et al.\cite{VRG:frisch:1993:CPL} to be a better important objective function for optimizing the Gaussian integral kernels than the traditional total FLOP count, in the context of HRR.\cite{VRG:ryu:1991:CPL,VRG:johnson:1993:CPL,VRG:makowski:2007:IJQC} Here we show that not only memory operations are reduced by the use of multiquantal relations, but the (shared) memory footprint is reduced also.
 For this reason it is beneficial to apply them not just to HRR, but to the VRRs also.
-Although the use of multiquantal recurrences increases the operation count, this can be a worthy tradeoff on highly-parallel FLOP-rich memory-constrained GPU devices. \end{itemize} It should be noted that these ideas are not limited to the Obara-Saika-based schemes, are are more broadly applicable.
+Although the use of multiquantal recurrences increases the operation (FLOP) count, this can be a worthy tradeoff on highly-parallel FLOP-rich memory-constrained GPU devices; others have postulated such notions in the context of GPU evaluation of algorithms as well.\cite{VRG:yasuda:2014:IJQC}. \end{itemize} It should be noted that these ideas are not limited to the Obara-Saika-based schemes, are are more broadly applicable.
 Furthermore, our implementation is not yet fully optimal; future improvements will be reported in due time.